Pinelands, Cape Town: Housing

+Pinelands consists mostly of detached homes, with large plots, situated along tree-lined streets.
+The area does also have some condos.

+In February 2026, the average price of a three to six bedroom detached home in Pinelands was R5.2 million, making it one of the more expensive suburbs in Cape Town.
+In the same month, the average price of a 2-bedroom condo in Pinelands was R1.69 million.

 Infrastructure & amenities

+Transit

+Pinelands is served by two Metrorail railway stations; Pinelands Station on the western edge of the suburb, and Mutual Station on the northern edge, close to the regional office for major South African financial services company Old Mutual, after which the station is named.

 Road names

 Many of the road names in Pinelands have originated from local history or from places in England.
 One such road is named Uitvlugt (original Dutch) after the historical farm of the same name that covered what is now Pinelands.
-There are also roads named Letchworth and Welwyn after the first two garden cities in England.
+There are also roads named Letchworth and Welwyn, after the first two garden cities in England.

 Other roads in Pinelands are named after places in the Lake District in England, the Royal Family as well as the names of birds, trees and flowers.
 Despite the attitude displayed to the sale of alcohol in Pinelands, there is a section where all the roads are named after well known wine farms.

 Schools

-In Pinelands there are three public primary schools, each of which is commonly known in the community by a colour: Pinelands Primary School ("The Blue School"), Pinelands North Primary School ("The Red School") and Pinehurst Primary School ("The Green School").
-Pinelands High School is a public high school, centrally located in the suburb.
+In Pinelands there are three public primary schools, each of which is commonly known in the community by a specific colour: Pinelands Primary School ("The Blue School"), Pinelands North Primary School ("The Red School"), and Pinehurst Primary School ("The Green School").
+Pinelands High School, a public high school, is centrally located in the suburb.

 Cannons Creek Independent School is a private combined primary and high school.
 Grace Primary School is a Christian primary school embracing a Charlotte Mason education philosophy.

 There are three private pre-primaries in Pinelands: Meerendal Pre-Primary, La Gratitude Pre-Primary, Learn and Play Centre Pre-School and Old Mutual for their employees.
 The high school campus of Vista Nova (a school for children with cerebral palsy and other special needs) is located in the suburb.

 The Pinelands Campus of the College of Cape Town while located in Maitland is on the northern edge of Pinelands and draws students from all over Cape Town.